Services at the Kissinger Academic Center for Excellence

 A combination of all three assessments (MIS, LEAD, and PAP) is utilized to help students determine their own personal methods of learning which in turn helps them to develop appropriate strategies for learning.

-The Kissinger Learning Center offers individual counseling to help students improve their academic performance.
+The Kissinger Academic Center for Excellence offers individual counseling to help students improve their academic performance.
 Topics often addressed during these appointments are time management, reading comprehension, procrastination, motivation, and learning strategies enhancement.

 Students may drop in or make an appointment.